paulfioravanti/qmk_keymaps/README.md

 I originally thought, so I wrote up a blog post about that:

 - _[All I want is a Timestamp][]_

+Compilation and customisation of the Georgi layout, in particular its [Gaming mode][Georgi Gaming Mode], was the subject of the following blog post:

+- _[Flashing Georgi Firmware][]_

 ## Dependencies